pyrc.core.simulation#

 - Parameters:

-network_type: type = parameters[0] settings_dict = parameters[1] network_parameters = parameters[2] t_span = parameters[3] name_add_on = parameters[4]
+parameters_tuples (list[tuple]) – Defining the parameters for each simulation: for parameters in parameters_tuples: network_type: type = parameters[0] settings_dict = parameters[1] network_parameters = parameters[2] t_span = parameters[3] name_add_on = parameters[4]

-pre_calculation_seconds (int | float, optional) – How long the static calculation before the dynamic calculation should be.
+pre_calculation_seconds (int | float, default=36000) – How long the static calculation before the dynamic calculation should be.

 - __init__(parameters_tuples: list[tuple], pre_calculation_seconds=36000, initial_settings_dict: dict = <pyrc.core.settings.Settings object>, max_core_number=0, t_span=None)#